edgexfoundry/edgex-docs/docs_src/microservices/device/remote/Ch-RemoteNonSecure.md

     1. Add credentials for RTSP streaming by referring to [RTSP Stream Credentials](../supported/device-usb-camera/walkthrough/deployment.md#add-credentials-for-the-rtsp-stream).
        Make sure to use correct host IP address in the POST request instead of localhost.

+        !!! note
+            The node used for rtsp streaming should have FFMPEG version of 5.0 atleast.

     1. Follow [USB Service API Guide](../supported/device-usb-camera/walkthrough/general-usage.md) to execute APIs such as Streaming.
 Again make sure to replace localhost with the applicable host or remote IP addresses.